• Skip to main content

 Let's delve into the ingredients needed to make beautiful flaky, soft scones in this easy foolproof scone recipe.

-• Caster sugar - Add sweetness, feel free to use granulated sugar if that is all you have.
+• Caster sugar - Add sweetness, feel free to use granulated sugar and even light brown sugar if that is all you have.
+If you don't add the glaze, then double the sugar in the scones to add a little more sweetness.

 • Buttermilk - A beautiful addition to these scones providing richness and helping with their tender texture.
 Double cream/heavy cream, sour cream or yogurt can be used as a substitute.
 To make homamde butter milk, see tip below.